 10515174.....3 credits Provides the student with an in-depth knowledge of the structure and function of the respiratory and circulatory systems necessary to function as a competent Respiratory Therapist.
 Emphasis is placed on promotion of evidencebased practice using established clinical practice guidelines and published research for its relevance to patient care.

-Prerequisites: General Anatomy & Physiology 10806177, Respiratory Survey 10515111, and Respiratory Therapeutics 1 10515171 rerequisite: Respiratory Clinical 3 105
+Prerequisites: General Anatomy & Physiology 10806177, Respiratory Survey 10515111, and Respiratory Therapeutics 1 10515171

 Respiratory/Cardio Diagnostics